marshallswain/feathers-pinia/docs/guide/common-patterns.md

 The simplest way to only query once per record is to set the `skipGetIfExists` option to `true` during configuration.

-You can also use the `useFindOnce` method to achieve the same behavior for individual requests.
+You can also use the `useGetOnce` method to achieve the same behavior for individual requests.

 ## Clearing Data on Logout